 - MQTT, custom coding, and more

 The device support list includes Raspberry Pi, Arduino, ESP8266, along with many sensors and actuators.
 They also specialize in supporting a long list of LoRa commercial devices such as GPS trackers, smart AC monitoring, radio communication, and more.

-Blynk is an effective IoT platform which gives striped free version.
-They allow connecting up to 20 devices and limited freedom when building a dashboard by using given 2000 energy points when logging in.
+Blynk is an effective IoT platform that gives a striped free version.
+They allow connecting up to 20 devices and limited freedom when building a dashboard using 2000 energy points when logging in.
 They are offering a free mobile app constructor for Android and iOs.

 As mentioned before, Blynk free plan features:

 The following pricing plans are high and not attractive for small projects.